reduxjs/react-redux/docs/introduction/getting-started.md

 npm install @types/react-redux
 ```

-The code used for this example is almost the same as the [official Redux+JS template](https://github.com/reduxjs/cra-template-redux).
+The code used for this example is based on the [official Redux+JS template](https://github.com/reduxjs/cra-template-redux).
 Additionally the same code template for typescript can be found [here](https://github.com/reduxjs/cra-template-redux-typescript).

 ## `Provider`